-Last updated January 2013
+Last updated December 2014

 Enhancing Student Education

-- 37 students from Butler County are currently studying at KU Medical Center
+- 37 students from Butler County are currently studying at KU Medical Center.

 - Butler County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 - 172 KU Medical Center graduates live and/or practice in Butler County.